Decision tree model

-In computational complexity the decision tree model is the model of computation in which an algorithm is considered to be basically a decision tree, i.e., a sequence of queries or tests that are done adaptively, so the outcome of previous tests can influence the tests performed next.
+In computational complexity theory, the decision tree model is the model of computation in which an algorithm can be considered to be a decision tree, i.e. a sequence of queries or tests that are done adaptively, so the outcome of previous tests can influence the tests performed next.

-Typically, these tests have a small number of outcomes (such as a yes–no question) and can be performed quickly (say, with unit computational cost), so the worst-case time complexity of an algorithm in the decision tree model corresponds to the depth of the corresponding decision tree.
+Typically, these tests have a small number of outcomes (such as a yes–no question) and can be performed quickly (say, with unit computational cost), so the worst-case time complexity of an algorithm in the decision tree model corresponds to the depth of the corresponding tree.
 This notion of computational complexity of a problem or an algorithm in the decision tree model is called its decision tree complexity or query complexity.

-Decision trees models are instrumental in establishing lower bounds for complexity theory for certain classes of computational problems and algorithms.
+Decision tree models are instrumental in establishing lower bounds for the complexity of certain classes of computational problems and algorithms.
 Several variants of decision tree models have been introduced, depending on the computational model and type of query algorithms are allowed to perform.